edigonzales/pmtiles-test/README.md

 To display your PMTiles data, update the `pmtilesLayers` array in `src/routes/+page.svelte` with the sources and layers you want to show.
 Each entry supports vector or raster sources and can be styled with MapLibre paint and layout properties.

+## WMS proxy cache

+Requests to the "Hintergrundkarte schwarz/weiss" layer are routed through `/api/wms`, which caches PNG responses on disk to reduce load on the upstream service.
+You can control the cache with the following environment variables:

+- `WMS_CACHE_DIR` – directory used to store cached tiles (defaults to `.wms-cache` in the project root).
+- `WMS_CACHE_MAX_BYTES` – maximum cache size in bytes before the oldest entries are pruned (defaults to 10 GB).
+- `WMS_CACHE_MAX_AGE_MS` – time-to-live for cached PNGs in milliseconds (defaults to one day).
+- `WMS_PROXY_BASE_URL` – upstream WMS base URL (defaults to `https://geo.so.ch/api/wms`).

 ## Production build

 Create a production build with: